pipijiev12/Multi_modal_sentiment_analysis/README.md

 Each dataset has the CMU-SDK version and Multimodal-Transformer version (with different input dimensionalities)

 "#Model training"

-1.Set up the configurations in config/run.ini
+1. Set up the configurations in config/run.ini

-2.python run.py -config config/run.ini
+2. python run.py -config config/run.ini

 "#Research"